What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 Will I really save money selling FSBO with a flat fee MLS listing service?

 While you can save a significant commission by listing your home FSBO, the actual savings might diminish when you factor in the cost of your time.
-The ultimate profitability depends on your effectiveness in finding the right buyer, which will determine if FSBO was the best financial choice when the sale closes.
+The ultimate profitability depends on your effectiveness in finding the right buyer, which will determine if FSBO is the best financial choice when the sale closes.

-According to data from the National Association of Realtors (NAR), FSBO homes sold at a median price of $310,000 last year compared to agent-assisted homes that sold at a median price of $405,000 — nearly a 23.5% difference.
+NAR data shows that FSBO homes sold for a median price of $380,000 in 2023, compared to agent-assisted homes that sold for a median price of $435,000 — a 14% difference.

 How much does a flat fee MLS listing service cost?